Policy last updated

 Local enrolment policy templates for specialist schools and for supported inclusion schools are available on the School Policy Templates Portal at: Enrolment – specialist schools and supported inclusion (staff login required).

-- current PSD eligibility, including in-date assessments, under the disability category outlined in the specialist setting’s enrolment criteria.
+- current Program for Students with Disabilities eligibility, including current assessments, under the disability category outlined in the specialist setting’s enrolment criteria

 Submitting a disability category verification request

-Requests can be submitted at any time.
-To submit a disability category verification request, the school responsible must:
+To submit a disability category verification request, the submitting school must:

 - consult with all involved schools